zilishen/documentation/content/nms/adm/tutorials/create-http-app.md

 ---
 title: Configure HTTP Load Balancing
-description: Learn how to configure HTTP load balancing between several identical customer apps.
+description: Learn how to configure HTTP load balancing traffic to several instances of an app.
 weight: 100
 toc: true
 draft: false